Biscuits are to home cooking as dogs are to human beings. They're comforting, could be considered your best friend, and are always eager to please.

 - If you're cutting your biscuits, dump out dough onto a well-floured surface, and sprinkle a little extra flour on top to keep it from sticking to your hands.
 Knead the dough briefly and add small amounts of flour until it is less sticky and comes together.
 It should only take a minute; kneading too long will result in chewy or "squeaky" biscuits.
 But it's ok to work it until it's easier to roll out.

 - Cut out your biscuits, making sure not to "twist" the cutter as you go through the dough.
-If you want double-stacked biscuits, fold the dough in half onto itself, and then cut through both layers.
+If you want double-stacked biscuits, fold the entire slab of dough in half onto itself, and then cut through both layers.
 Place your cut biscuits onto a parchment-lined pan.
-You can re-knead and re-roll all the scraps until you've used it all up, just try not to overwork it.
+You can re-knead and re-roll the scraps until you've used it all up, just try not to overwork it as best you can.
 You'll probably end up with one ugly duckling biscuit at the end; Legacy Kitchen rules dictate that the cook gets to eat that one first as "test" when they're out of the oven and cool.

 Did you make this recipe?
 Let me know!